Tax law

 Value added tax

-• No VAT: The receipt of airdrops is generally not considered a service in return for payment, so no VAT is payable.
+• No VAT: The receipt of airdrops is not generally considered a service in return for payment, so no VAT is payable.

 Documentation and obligation to provide evidence